LautaroAguero/node-express/README.md

-# just an example of a simple server with Node and Express
+# Just an example of a simple server with Node and Express